 iOS 18.2 – An update that puts AI at the center

-The new iOS 18.2 is expected in mid-December and brings with it numerous innovations, which primarily expand the use of artificial intelligence.
-With the "Genmoji" feature, for example, users can create personalized emojis that can be used in all apps.
-Siri is becoming even more intelligent through the integration of ChatGPT and can now access a wide range of AI knowledge.
-In addition, users can ask ChatGPT questions directly via Siri.
-(These functions will not appear in this country until April 2025 - more about it here!)
+The new iOS 18.2 is expected in mid-December and brings numerous innovations, primarily expanding the use of artificial intelligence.
+For example, the "Genmoji" feature allows users to create personalized emojis that can be used across all apps.
+Siri will become even more intelligent with the integration of ChatGPT and can now access a broad range of AI knowledge.
+Additionally, users can ask ChatGPT questions directly through Siri.
+(These features won't be available in Germany until April 2025 – more on that here !)

 “Where is?” brings useful functions